gdefazio/NOA_TGCT_exome_data_management_/README.md

 &emsp; -o OUTPUT, --output OUTPUT &emsp; Path to output directory. (default ./)

+&emsp; -pikt --pathogenicIndexThreshold &emsp; Pathogenic Index threshold.
+                                It retain SNV with an IP >= the user imposed threshold.
+                                If zero, this filter is disabled. (default >= 0.7). (default ./)

 &emsp; -v, --verification &emsp; It verifies whether each sample in sample sheet has files (SNV, INDEL) in input directory